Radicool-dev/radicool-dev.github.io/content/posts/setting_rust_env.md

 ## 5. Handling errors properly

-The first thing every Rust tutorial teaches you is `.unwrap()`, and the first thing you should learn after that is to stop using it. `unwrap()` crashes your program on failure with an unhelpful message.
+When you start coding in Rust you will use `.unwrap()`, and the first thing you should learn after that is to stop using it. `unwrap()` crashes your program on failure with an unhelpful message.
 It is fine while experimenting, not in something you intend to keep.

 Instead, define your errors in one place and call it `error.rs`.